Kuber2209/PUrge--Task-Manager-1/README.md

         ```

 After the command finishes, the terminal will display your **Public URL** (it will look something like `https://your-project-id.web.app`).
 Congratulations, your app is live!

+---

+### 🧪 Section 4: Staging and Production Workflow with Vercel

+This workflow allows you to test new features on a live "preview" URL without affecting your main application (your MVP).

+**1. Set Up Your Branches:**
+*   **`main` (Production):** This branch contains the code for your stable, live MVP.
+In Vercel, you will set this as your "Production Branch".
+*   **`develop` or `pre-deployment` (Staging):** Create a new branch for your new features.
+This will be your testing or "staging" environment.
+    ```bash
+    # Create a new branch called 'develop' and switch to it
+    git checkout -b develop
+    ```

+**2. Push Changes to the Staging Branch:**
+*   Make your code changes, commit them, and then push them to your `develop` branch on GitHub.
+    ```bash
+    # After committing your changes...
+    git push origin develop
+    ```

+**3. Test on Vercel's Preview Deployment:**
+*   When you push to a non-production branch (like `develop`), Vercel automatically creates a **Preview Deployment**.
+*   In your Vercel dashboard, you'll see this new deployment with its own unique URL (e.g., `your-project-develop-a1b2c3.vercel.app`).
+*   Use this URL to thoroughly test your new features.
+Your main MVP on your production URL remains completely untouched.

+**4. Merge to Production:**
+*   Once you are confident that the changes on the `develop` branch are working perfectly, merge them into your `main` branch.
+    ```bash
+    # Switch back to the main branch
+    git checkout main

+    # Pull the latest changes from GitHub
+    git pull origin main

+    # Merge the 'develop' branch into 'main'
+    git merge develop
+    ```
+*   Push the updated `main` branch to GitHub:
+    ```bash
+    git push origin main
+    ```

+**5. Automatic Production Deployment:**
+*   Pushing to the `main` branch will automatically trigger a new **Production Deployment** on Vercel.
+Your live MVP will be updated with the new features.